 The Face Paint Lady adheres to strict industry standards for sanitation including not sharing sponges, washing and sanitizing brushes between faces, and regular complete kit sanitation.

 For safety and sanitary reasons,The Face Paint Lady will NOT paint the face of a child who shows signs of illness, or is or appears to be sick (coughing, runny nose, fever) or suffering from cold sores, conjunctivitis, ringworm, raw sunburn, eczema, any infectious skin condition, or open wounds.

 When opting for face painting, be it at a fair or festival or at a private party, please be aware of what kind of paints are being used on your child's skin.
 Acrylics, craft paints, poster paints, and markers are NOT suitable for use on skin.
-"Non-toxic" does NOT mean "safe for use on skin".
+"Non-toxic" means not poisonous, it does NOT mean "safe for use on skin."
+Most craft paints bond with what they are painted onto, including skin, and may contain heavy metals such as nickel or lead.
 Please do not allow your child to be painted with acrylics or other craft-grade paints!

 Here is what the most popular acrylic paint manufacturers say about the subject.

 Apple Barrel: Thank you for your query regarding our Apple Barrel acrylic paint.
 We do not recommend using them for face paint, and they do not have the FDA approval for face painting.

 -Phyllis.
 Plaid Consumer Advisory Team 1-800-842-4197

 Liquitex: Binney and Smith does not recommend any of our products be applied directly to the skin, including LIQUITEX acrylic paints.
 Products designed for this purpose require approval from the Food and Drug Administration.-Linda Harold Consumer Affairs.
 Binney and Smith, Inc